IsaacGA123/Airbnb-analysis/README.md

 ## Overview
 This project explores Airbnb listing data to uncover trends in pricing, availability, and location.
 The goal is to gain insights that can inform both business decisions and traveler behavior.

-This is a work-in-progress (WIP) project that demonstrates skills in data wrangling, exploratory data analysis (EDA), and data visualization using Python.

 ## Dataset
 - [Inside Airbnb Open Data](http://insideairbnb.com/get-the-data.html)